Young trees in tree tubes growing in the Forest

 Considering the landscape

-Government guidelines do not define exactly where the right place for a tree is, so we rely on the natural landscape and the expertise of our staff to help us decide where to plant trees in the Forest.
+To help decide what trees to plant and where to plant them, we rely on the natural landscape and the expertise of our staff to help us decide where to plant trees in the Forest.

 When first deciding where best to plant trees, we consider the landscape and what is already present on site.
-There are areas where tree planting is not appropriate because of statutory designations such as features of cultural heritage, archaeological sites, managed parkland landscapes, Sites of Special Scientific Interest (SSSI) designated for something other than woodland, or infrastructure wayleaves such as power lines and gas pipelines.
+There are areas where tree planting is not appropriate because of designations such as archaeological sites, managed parkland landscapes, sites designated for important wildlife habitats such as SSSI’s, or priority habitats which are valuable for some plant and animal species.

 We turn these constraints into opportunities and preserve and work around what is already there.
 On a local level, we are also considerate of our neighbours and undertake consultation and plan our woodland planting to avoid obstructing important views around their properties.